rokath/trice/docs/SeggerRTT.md

     - It is possible in parallel to debug-step with a debugger (tested with ARM-MDK)
   - **PLUS:**
     - works reliable
+    - trice can connect over TCP localhost:19021 and display logs over RTT channel 0
   - **MINUS:**
     - Uses RTT up-channel 0 and therefore RTT up-channel 0 is not usable differently
     - No down-channel usable
+- `JLinkRTTLogger.exe` is usable for writing RTT channel N data from target into a file.
+The trice tool can watch this file and display them.
+  - **PLUS:**
+    - Can use RTT up-channel 0,1,2,...
+    - Can run in several instances for the same target each on a different channel
+  - **MINUS:**
+    - Needs a running **J-Link driver/server**
+    - Logs in a file, so `trice` needs to read from that file
+    -
+  - **UNKNOWN:**
+    - If several instances can watch on different RTT chanels and all goes in parallel to debugging.
+  - **TESTED:**
+    - Create file
+      ```
+      $ /c/Program\ Files\ \(x86\)/SEGGER/JLink/JLinkRTTLogger.exe -Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 triceRaw.log
+      ```
+    - Play file with *-device RTTF*

 - `JLinkRTTClient.exe` can be used for simple text transmitting to the target, it also displays strings  from target coming over channel 0.
 It is not used by the trice tool.
   - **PLUS:**